LuanaSMatos01/LuanaSMatos01/README.md

 -💡 Self-taught Full-Stack developer 💻

--🖌️ My hobby is draw and paint 🎨
+-🖌️ My hobby is drawing 🎨

 -🎵 I'm a very ecletic person with music 🎧